 Quintessentially mid-century modern on the outside —from palm trees to parking lot pool, concrete blocks to neon sign—, the motel interior could use a refresh; decorative wallpaper borders hint at a possible 1980s remodel.

-(Photo Credit: Julie – Open Wide The World)
+Recommended by Julie from Open Wide The World

 Hostelling International (HI) Santa Monica – Santa Monica

 Hostelling International (HI) Santa Monica is just blocks away from the official end of Route 66.
 HI Santa Monica houses the Rapp Saloon which was the town’s first brick building and is now the city’s oldest structure.
 For over a hundred years, the space has worn many hats including a tavern, a town hall, and storage for a film company.
 In 1975, the Rapp Saloon became the city’s first landmark building.